Medically reviewed by Mr. Omar Tillo — MD, MS, EBOPRAS, FRCS (Plast)

 As the more invasive procedure, a full tummy tuck entails a longer recovery time.
 In general, most patients resume light daily activities two weeks after the procedure.
 However, it can take up to eight weeks for patients to resume more strenuous activities, during which time they should also wear a compression garment.

 Mini Tummy Tuck Pros and Cons

-- A mini tummy tuck requires a smaller incision and therefore leaves behind a smaller scar.
+- This cosmetic procedure requires a smaller incision and therefore leaves behind a smaller tummy tuck scar.

 - You can conceal the position of the scarring with undergarments.

 - A mini tummy tuck is a relatively short procedure that takes between one to two hours

 - A mini tummy tuck does not alter the position of your belly button

 - A mini tummy tuck has a shorter downtime

 - A mini tummy tuck costs less than a full tummy tuck, with prices starting from £8,900.